top of page

 Oregon 3rd DUI Penalties

-In Oregon, a third DUI conviction within 10 years of the first and second offense is typically treated as a Class C felony.
+In Oregon, a third DUI arrest within 10 years of the first and second convictions is classified as a Class C felony.
 The penalties are much higher than for a first or second offense and can include:

-• Up to 5 years of jail time.
+• Up to 5 years of prison time.
+And a minimum of 90 days in jail.

 • A minimum fine of $2,000.